kinnay/Nintendo-File-Formats/src/libs/nw/bfres.md

 The search always starts at the first node.
 In the first node, the bit position is always -1 and the left index is always followed.
 Then, whether the left or right index is followed depends on the inspected bit in the object name.

-In every node, one of the indices refers to the node itself.
-When that index is followed, the search is stopped and the object name is compared.

-The dictionary must always be arranged so that the bits are inspected from right to left (high to low).
+The search ends when a node is reached that has a higher bit position than the previous position.
+For this reason, the dictionary must always be arranged so that the bits are inspected from right to left (high to low).

 Given a byte string, the correct bit can be extracted as follows: